Rates, Deductions & Filing Essentials

 Understanding the Types of Taxes

-Most small businesses face several varieties of taxes: income taxes, sales and use taxes, payroll taxes and sometimes local business taxes.
+Most small businesses face several varieties of taxes: Income taxes, sales and use taxes, payroll taxes and sometimes local business taxes.
 Income tax obligation is determined by your business type.
 Sole proprietors and partnership owners usually pass profits and losses through to their individual returns, while corporations are taxed at the entity level.
 Louisiana also mandates that businesses must obtain a sales tax permit in order to collect, report and pay (remit) state and parochial/local sales tax.
 And payroll taxes — Social Security, Medicare, federal and state unemployment — are not optional if you have employees.
 Certain parishes or local taxing authority may levy local taxes or fees.

 Rates: What You Need to Know and How to Confirm